Oideas Gael keep some art staples in their bookshop but it's good if you can bring along what you need as their sock is limited.

 Conté: Conte crayons, paper with some tooth.
 Optional: spray fixative.

 Pencil: 2b, 4b, 6b.
-A hard backed sketch pad (A4 size if you're not sure) and a shrpener.
+A hard backed sketch pad (A4 size if you're not sure) and a sharpener.
 Optional: and a bulldog clip (to clamp your sketchbook open and closed) and a Staedler white rubber.

 Graphics Pen: Range of Widths eg 0.1, 0.3, 0.5.
 You can buy these in a pack (I use Mitsubishi uni pin).
 Smooth paper sketchpad.
 The smooth paper is good as it will allow the pens to glide over the page.